One Damn Slide After Another

 He notes how the word, "significant" is used in different contexts in the slideshow (both to show a discernable amount in a scientific study, and to indicate enough damage to cause a fatality).

 Tufte also debunks the so-called Miller Rule that a person can only take away as many as 7 points from a presentation or meeting. (http://en.wikipedia.org/wiki/The_Magical_Number_Seven,_Plus_or_Minus_Two )

 Actually a person can only take away 7 new ideas or concepts when they are presented in a dull, unrelated context.

-Tufte has a particular distate for the so-called 'executive summary' title at the top of slide which is often misleading.
-He warns against the use of poor or inconsistent typography, or the distorting effects of seemingly fancy three dimensional graphs that can produce Necker illusions.
+Tufte has a particular distaste for the so-called 'executive summary' title at the top of a slide.
+Often such titles are misleading.
+He warns against the use of poor or inconsistent typography, or the distorting effects of seemingly fancy three-dimensional graphs that can produce Necker illusions.

 Read and absorb The Cognitive Style of PowerPoint.
 While others can try to score points recommending the use of flashy slide transitions or rhapsodizing about the efficacy of slide background colors, you can point out how difficult it is to present a wide table of data on a single slide and discuss the numbing effect of being led slide by slide through a presentation, without a visual reference that shows the whole of the speaker's thoughts.